 Certificate of Deposit

-To get the highest interest rate on a savings account, you can consider a certificate of deposit, also called a CD.
+To get the highest rate on a savings account, you can consider a certificate of deposit, also called a CD.
 Depending on the bank or credit union, rates start at 0.5% and can go just above 1.0%.
 There’s typically no fee to open an account and the risk is low since most banks issuing CDs are FDIC-insured.
 So what’s the catch?

 When you open a CD, you must select a commitment period in which you won’t make any withdrawals.
-The longer term you select, the better interest rate you’ll receive.
+The longer term you select, the better rate you’ll receive.
 Most CD terms range anywhere between six months and five years, so you definitely need to have a financial plan.

 If you do decide to withdraw the money early, you’ll be hit with a fee charged as a deduction of interest from a certain amount of time.
 For example, if you take out money early, your bank might withhold the interest earned from the last three months.